dimsedra/GemStone-Identifier-System/README.md

 An end-to-end intelligent system that identifies and classifies 87 different types of gemstones.
 This application goes beyond traditional Computer Vision (CV) by integrating a **Hybrid Expert System** that fuses deep learning image classification with rule-based scientific mineralogy (Mohs Hardness, Refractive Index, and Specific Gravity).

-## ✨ Features
+## Features

-- **📷 Visual Classification (Computer Vision)**: Leverages a fine-tuned **ResNet18** model to classify gemstones directly from uploaded images.
+- **Visual Classification (Computer Vision)**: Leverages a fine-tuned **ResNet18** model to classify gemstones directly from uploaded images.
-- **🔍 Physical Expert System (Rule-based)**: An inference engine that calculates probabilistic matches based purely on physical characteristics (Mohs, RI, SG) against a built-in Knowledge Base.
+- **hysical Expert System (Rule-based)**: An inference engine that calculates probabilistic matches based purely on physical characteristics (Mohs, RI, SG) against a built-in Knowledge Base.
-- **🧠 Hybrid Inference (Fusion Ensemble)**: Combines the predictive power of the neural network with the exactness of the physical rule-based system (50:50 weighted average) to provide highly confident, combined predictions.
+- **Hybrid Inference (Fusion Ensemble)**: Combines the predictive power of the neural network with the exactness of the physical rule-based system (50:50 weighted average) to provide highly confident, combined predictions.
-- **💡 Explainable AI (XAI)**: A built-in reasoning facility (Transparent Reasoning) that acts like a gemologist, presenting human-readable justifications and insights on *why* a particular gemstone was chosen as the top prediction.
+- **Explainable AI (XAI)**: A built-in reasoning facility (Transparent Reasoning) that acts like a gemologist, presenting human-readable justifications and insights on *why* a particular gemstone was chosen as the top prediction.
-- **🌐 Interactive Web UI**: A sleek, user-friendly interface built with **Streamlit**.
+- **Interactive Web UI**: A sleek, user-friendly interface built with **Streamlit**.

-## 🚀 Tech Stack
+## Tech Stack

 - **Machine Learning**: PyTorch, TorchVision (ResNet18)
 - **Web App**: Streamlit
 - **Data Processing**: PIL, Pandas/NumPy
 - **Knowledge Base**: JSON

-## 📋 Prerequisites
+## Prerequisites

 - Python 3.8 or higher
 - A CUDA-enabled GPU (optional but recommended for faster inference/training)

-## 🛠️ Installation & Setup
+## Installation & Setup

 1. **Clone the repository** (if applicable) and navigate to the project directory:
    ```bash